ValenteMendez/roads-mexico/README.md

 ## Special Handling

-- Jalisco & Tabasco: Uses larger buffer (0.1°) to capture edge roads
+- Jalisco & Tabasco: Uses larger buffer (0.1°) to capture edge roads (this challenge occurred because of the shape of the states)
 - Colima: Drops tiny offshore islets
 - All states: Removes point geometries after clipping